Who We Are

 Training, Mentoring, Professional Development and Evangelism

 Our team is passionate about growing and developing our own skills as well as the skills and expertise of the Stanford community.
-As a result, you may find members of our team teaching technology classes or leading open labs for UIT's Tech Training division, participating in Communities of Practice, mentoring or being mentored in either the UIT Mentoring Program or the Stanford Manager Academy, attending the collaborative Unconference, and even teaching Stanford Continuing Studies courses.
+As a result, members of our team have been known to teach technology classes or leading open labs for UIT's Tech Training division, participating in Communities of Practice, mentoring or being mentored in either the UIT Mentoring Program or the Stanford Manager Academy, attending the collaborative Unconference, and even teaching Stanford Continuing Studies courses.

 Certifications and Credentials